Papagni River: Course

 The Papagni originates in the Nandi Hills of Chikkaballapur district in Karnataka.
 It is a non-perennial river that is rainfed with its basin receiving 60–80 cm of rainfall annually.
 It traverses through a region of granitic deposits and red soil that is frequently affected by soil erosion.
 It drains the districts of Kolar in Karnataka and the districts of Chittoor, Anantapur and Kadapa in Andhra Pradesh.
 The basin covers an area of 8,250 km^{2}. and drains 30 mandals of which 21 lie in the Rayalseema region of Andhra Pradesh.
 It joins the Pennar near Kamalapuram in Andhra Pradesh.

 Land use pattern

-Although flowing through a largely semi-arid region, wet cultivation including that of paddy and wheat are undertaken along the Papagni's banks.
+Although flowing through a largely semi-arid region, wet cultivation including that of paddy and wheat is undertaken along the Papagni's banks.
 Black, loamy and red soils are found in the river basin area.
 60% of the river basin comprises cultivated, fallow and culturable wastelands while another 15% is under forests.
 The forests here are mostly dry deciduous forests, thorn forests and scrub.
 The yellow-throated bulbul, starred tortoise, red sand boa and the Kolar leaf-nosed bat are among the major threatened species of fauna found here.